KxSystems/nano/README.md

 distributed/shared storage system.

-The throughput and latency measurements are taken directly from kdb+/q, results will include read/mmap allocation, creation and ingest of data.
+The throughput and latency measurements are taken directly from kdb+/q, results include read/mmap allocation, creation and ingest of data.
 There is an option to test compressed data via algorithms on the client or, in the case of a storage system supporting built-in compression, that compression can be measured when being entirely off-loaded onto the target storage device.

 This utility is used to confirm the basic expectations for storage subsystem prior to a more detailed testing regime.
-This can be useful for chasing out issues with OS settings, system parameters, and so on.

-"nano" does not simulate the creation of multi-column tick databases, but instead shows both a maximum I/O capability for kdb+ lists on system under test, and is a useful utilty to examine scalability and pinch points of the storage.
+"nano" does not simulate parallel IO rates via the creation of multi-column tick databases, but instead shows both a maximum I/O capability for kdb+ on the system under test, and is a useful utilty to examine OS settings, scalability, and identify any pinch points related to the kdb+ I/O models.

-Multinode testing can be used to either test a single namespace solution, or to test read/write rates for multiple hosts using multiple different storage targets on a shared storage device.
+Multinode client testing can be used to either test a single namespace solution, or to test read/write rates for multiple hosts using multiple different storage targets on a shared storage device.

 ## Installing and configuring